MA Controlled Substances Registration (MCSR) Research Licenses

 Summary

-All PIs that are conducting a drug study, that has an IND with the study drugs stored in MA, need to use the fully online system to apply for, renew or amend their MSCR Research Licenses.
-The Investigational Pharmacy Services (IPS) cannot dispense any IND study drugs unless the PI of the study has an active MCSR Research License so it is important to apply for and renew the licenses before the expiration date through the online licensing system.
+The Investigational Pharmacy Services (IPS) cannot dispense any IND study drugs unless the PI of the study has an active MCSR Research License, and therefore it is imperative to apply for and renew the licenses before the expiration date through the online licensing system.
 A MCSR Research License can be renewed up to 90 days before the expiration date and should be renewed at least 3 weeks before the expiration date as it takes 5-10 days for the renewal license to be issued by the MDPH.
-There are many resources to assist PIs with the licensing process.
+There are many resources to assist PIs with the licensing, renewal and amendment processes.
 Investigators are encouraged to contact the BMC/BUMC MCSR Research Licensure Administrator or the MDPH Help Desk if they need assistance.

 Assistance and Training